 Jones Beach in St. Catharines was one of my frequent haunts in the early autumn.
 Shorebirds can occasionally show up here and September 2020 was an excellent month.
 Below are some of my favourite bird photos from Jones Beach this autumn.

 A local photographer discovered a Hudsonian Godwit on Jones Beach which was relocated by Roy Sorgenfrei the following day at Port Weller.
-This was a fun twitch that I shared with a few other Niagara birders.
+This was an exciting twitch that I shared with a few other Niagara birders.
 It is always fun when I can add a bird to my Niagara list from my local patch of Port Weller.

 In late September I embarked on a three-day road trip.
 The main goal of this trip was to search for a Northern Wheatear that had been found by Roxane Filion in South Porcupine.
 The wheatear cooperated, but the rest of the trip was just as enjoyable.
 There are few places in Canada I would rather be than northern Ontario in the autumn.